IBM/ny-power/web/practical-helm.md

 be single use to test a patch manually or via continuous integration, in this case `helm delete` does a good job completely cleaning up after the installation afterwards.

+# Being Practical with Helm #

+My experiences with Helm thus far is that it's extremely useful when you focus on those three key features:

+* Templating for `kubectl` files
+* A set of conventions for those templates which allow multiple simultaneous deployments
+* A state engine running in the kubernetes cluster that helps with upgrading an application

+With that it makes it much easier to iterate on your deployment architecture, try out new ideas, and rollback when required.
+It also makes it much easier to hand off to other people in a way that they can install it.
+This process drastically simplified the ny-power application, which had gotten pretty unwieldly as a set of 15 kubectl files.
+The stateful upgrade also means you can evolve naming in your deployment without having to worry about cleaning up old bad resources.

+If you are spending time with Kubernetes, Helm is definitely worth investing time to get comfortable with, and put into your toolbox.
+Hopefully this practical introduction is helpful in starting that journey.